gzito/galaga/README.md

 For other parts I did some refactoring and adaptation to pyjam.
 I also added the code to complete the rescue of fighter sequence missed in the original Stefan's work.

+By default, the game run in a window; however it can also run in fullscreen, just change the proper configuration attribute in galaga class (i.e. *go_fullscreen*).

 Here is a brief summary of the state of the game: